bhoamikhona/html-css-bootcamp/Section 06/README.md

   - `background-attachment`
   - It does not matter if one of the values above are missing, e.g. `background: #ff0000 url("smiley.gif");` is allowed.

+- Building and Using Utility Classes
+- CSS Units:

+  - `vh` - Viewport Height
+  - `vw` - Viewport Width

+- `background-image: url("image/url")` - The background-image property sets one or more background images for an element.
+By default, a background-image is placed at the top-left corner of an element, and repeated both vertically and horizontally.
+- `background-size: cover` - The background-size property specifies the size of the background images.
+The value of cover resizes the background image to cover the entire containe, even if it has to stretch the image or cut a little bit off one of the edges.
+- `background-image: linear-gradient(red, yellow, blue)` - The linear-gradient() function sets a linear gradient as the background image.

 ### HTML

 - `<blockquote>` - The blockquote tag specifies a section that is quoted from another source.
 Browsers usually indent blockquote elements.
 - `&nbsp;` - Non-breaking space entity which is a space that will not break into a new line.
 This is handy when breaking the words might be disruptive.
 Another common use of the non-breaking space is to prevent browsers from truncating spaces in HTML pages.
+- `<header>` - The header element represents a container for introductory content or a set of navigational links.
+A header element typically contains one or mor headings, logo or icon, and authorship information.
+You can have several header elements in one HTML document.
+However, header cannot be placed within footer, address, or another header element.

 ## Authors